BetterDevelopers/dashboard/postgres/POSTGRES-README.md

 ## Getting Setup

 Ability to spin up a table inside of a postgres db.
-Table is for users and has three columns
+Table is for users and has three columns.

 - ID: int
 - username: text